What Errors and Omissions Insurance Is All About:

 What Is Errors and Omissions Insurance?

 This type of insurance is often an oversight for many new companies who may not realize its importance.
 E&O Insurance is designed to help insure against claims related directly to its name, “errors” and “omissions”.
-This covers a potentially wide range of issues, but specifically is meant to help your company cover potential damages as a result of errors or omissions that occur while performing contracted work.
+This covers a potentially wide range of issues, but specifically is meant to help your company cover potential damages as a result of a mistake made while providing a professional service.

 Every business in the service sector is hired by a client to either perform some type of task, or to provide advice related to your field of expertise.
 For most companies, this works out well.
 However, humans can make mistakes.
 If a client believes your work was not done correctly (error) or an employee missed or forgot an important step in completing that contracted work (omission), your business could be liable for damages due to negligence or a perceived breach of contract.